 Red-eyed fruit fly larvae feed on yeast found in fermenting fruit, including banana peels, onions, tomatoes and just about any perishable produce.
 Larvae can also breed in food or drink-soaked cloth items, like mop heads and dish rags.
 In restaurants they use sugar sources like soda fountains and beer taps.
 Fruit flies often come into your kitchen as eggs or larvae on store-bought and homegrown produce.
 They don’t just appear, unless an outdoor population has open access.

 With the large amount of feeding and breeding options in grocery stores and farmer’s markets, fruit flies are a common home pest.
-Adult females lay eggs on the surface of food their larvae can eat.
+Adult females lay eggs on the surface of food their larvae will later eat.
 Eggs hatch, larvae feed and pupate, and new adults emerge.
 This life cycle can take place in ten days at optimum temperatures (non-refrigerated food), and one female can lay as many as 500 eggs.

 Always consider the source.
 Fruit flies primarily enter homes on fruits and vegetables.

 Washing fruits and vegetables and keeping them stored properly is key.
 Check and store, discard or clean anything that could remain a breeding site.
 As long as breeding conditions linger (ripe, fermenting, decaying food and damp cloths that have come in contact with those foods) the fruit fly life cycle continues.
 Wash bins where fruit and vegetables are stored, and see that wet rags and mops can dry fully.
 Empty garbage and kitchen compost often, and rinse well.
-It also helps to rinse items to be recycled and keep recycling bins clean.
+It also helps to rinse items to be recycled and to keep recycling bins clean.

 Vinegar or Juice-Baited Traps